osrf-migration/vrx-wiki/events/19/phase2_retrospective.md

 For Phase 3 including the P3D sensor in the `sensor_config.yaml` file will result in a non-compliant configuration.

-## Dock Task Name ##
+## Dock and Scan-And-Dock Task Names ##

 The Task Naming in the VRX Competition and Task Descriptions document describe how the six individuals tasks (stationkeeping, wayfinding, etc.) are announced via the ROS interface.
+In that document the "Dock" task corresponds to a [Task Msg](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/msg/Task.msg) name of "scan", and the "Scan and Dock" task corresponds to a Task Msg with the name "scan_and_dock".
+There were two potential issues with this during Phase 2.

+First, there was a bug in the practice words released prior to Phase 2: [Phase 2 Task Testing](https://bitbucket.org/osrf/vrx/wiki/Phase2_Task_Testing_2019).
+This bug caused Task Messages both the "Dock" and "Scan and Dock" tasks to have the name "scan_dock".
+This was corrected with during evaluation of the Phase 2 submissions so that the task names were "scan" and "scan_and_dock" as specified in the competition documents.
+These trials, with the correct names, have been released - see [PR#207](https://bitbucket.org/osrf/vrx/pull-requests/207/adding-worlds-and-models-used-in-phase2/diff).

-In that document the "Dock" task corresponds to a [Task Msg](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/msg/Task.msg) name of "scan".
-This may have caused some confusion, since we probably intended to use the name "dock" to indicate this task.
-However, we feel it is important to stick to the documentation as written.
+Second, the naming may have caused some confusion, since we probably intended to use use the Task Msg name "dock" to indicate this "Dock" task.
+However, we feel it is important to stick to the documentation as written which specifies the Task Msg for the "Dock" task as "scan".

 For Phase 3 we will not be changing the interface, so the Dock Task (Task 5) will continue to be announced in the Task Message using the name "scan".